wcasper/math107spring2023/extras/syllabus.md

 **Email:** wcasper@fullerton.edu

-**Office hourse:** To be announced.
+**Office hourse:** Tuesday and Thursday, Noon-2PM.
 Additional office hours are always available by request.

 **Course website:** we will use Canvas website (Spring 2023 MATH 107 Section 1 and 2), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math107spring2023">Github Pages site (link)</a> which you may find more convenient for pulling material.